 - Twitter – Twitter is the land of the 140-character restriction, but this hasn’t stopped thousands of influential social powerhouses from reaching millions of consumers for their brands.
 Take for example @MrScottEddy – the Global Brand Ambassador for @Zipkick – a travel-booking app.
 With over a half million followers, you can see why it is great PR for Zipkick!

 - Facebook – Nearly any influencer on any network has a Facebook.
 Facebook is not the primary source of consumer influence, but it is definitely a strong addition to an influencer’s arsenal.
 If you are going to pay for an influencer they will be posting content across all channels, including Facebook.
 With the wide range of content type, this platform is a great messaging tool.
 One example of this can be seen with Sydney Leroux, an Olympic gold medalist soccer player.

-- Blogs – Have you asked Douglas Karr about the MarTech Blog’s influence?
+- Blogs – Have you asked Douglas Karr about the Martech Zone’s influence?
 It’s become a central destination on the web for marketers who are researching or deciding their next marketing platform purchase decision.
-The MarTech blog has a thriving agency behind it, DK New Media, who assist large brands and marketing technology companies to grow their market share.
+Martech Zone has a thriving agency behind it, DK New Media, who assist large brands and marketing technology companies to grow their market share.
 They also consult investors on investment opportunities, competitive research, etc. On the advertise page, Doug details his website and social traffic and offers an easy way for brands to get in touch.

 - Instagram: @Swopes is far from a top influencer on Instagram, but she still touts a very impressive 250K following.
 With those kinds of numbers your brand could be recognized and benefit from a very successful impressions campaign. @Swopes has a younger, more vibrant party crowd following so this advertisement by Moet & Chandon was well placed and received nearly 7.5K likes.